Recovering with Collagen Protein

 Collagens Promotes a Healthy Response to Natural Inflammation:

 Running stresses your body, which causes inflammation.
 Taking Collagen or any protein directly after a workout helps to promote inflammation and speed up the repair of connective tissues that are damaged.
+When recovering, collagen helps to promote the “good” inflammation.
 I personally do feel and recover better on days I do have collagen within 30 minutes of working out.

 Promoting Joint Health: